openstack/openstacksdk/README.rst

-If all you want to do is get a Client object from a python-*client library, and you want it to do all the normal things related to clouds.yaml, `OS_` environment variables, a hepler function is provided.
+If all you want to do is get a Client object from a python-*client library, and you want it to do all the normal things related to clouds.yaml, `OS_` environment variables, a helper function is provided.
 The following will get you a fully configured `novaclient` instance.

 ::